MangoBee/blog/docs/plugins/ContentIndex.md

   - plugin/emitter
 ---

 This plugin emits both RSS and an XML sitemap for your site.
-The [[RSS Feed]] allows users to subscribe to content on your site and the sitemap allows search engines to better index your site.
+The [RSS Feed](RSS%20Feed.md) allows users to subscribe to content on your site and the sitemap allows search engines to better index your site.
 The plugin also emits a `contentIndex.json` file which is used by dynamic frontend components like search and graph.

 This plugin emits a comprehensive index of the site's content, generating additional resources such as a sitemap, an RSS feed, and a

 > [!note]
-> For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.
+> For information on how to add, remove or configure plugins, see the [](configuration.md#Plugins|Configuration) page.

 This plugin accepts the following configuration options: